FLOE Field Programs

 Gulf of Alaska capelin and herring

-The NOAA Fish Lidar was used, along with a digital camera, in the waters off of southern Alaska in the summer of 2000 under funding from the North Pacific Marine Research Initiative.
+FLOE, along with a digital camera, was used in the waters off of southern Alaska in the summer of 2000 under funding from the North Pacific Marine Research Initiative.
 The Principal Investigator was Dr. Evelyn Brown of the Institute of Marine Science of the University of Alaska at Fairbanks.
 We evaluated airborne remote sensing, using lidar and color digital video, in the North Pacific in 2000.
 Specific objectives were (1) to determine lidar depth-penetration range, (2) to develop ocean color indices as a proxy for depth penetration and Chl a, (3) to compare lidar with acoustic and net-sampling data, (4) to define diurnal variability over large areas, and (5) to evaluate strengths and weaknesses.
 Depth penetration ranged from 18 to 50 m in non-silty water, with lowest values observed inshore by day and highest values on the continental shelf at night.
 A green index, derived from the three- band video data, was significantly related to depth penetration and was in general agreement with SeaWiFS satellite Chl a values.
 Significant correlations with acoustic data were obtained in an area with a high concentration of capelin, Mallotus villosus.

 We returned in subsequent years in a collaboration with the Prince William Sound Science Center.
 We discovered a very high level of dissolved organic material in one of the inlets of Kodiak Island; the absorption increased dramatically in the inlet, without a corresponding increase in near-surface scattering.
 We demonstrated vessel avoidance by flying the lidar over one of the NOAA research vessels, the RV Miller Freeman.
 We demonstrated imaging of individual salmon using the laser as a light source for a gated intensified camera, which had an exposure time of 20 ns.